RobinNicodemus/Mortis-dex/README.md

 # Mortis-dex
-A respectful iQuery memorial of all dead Rick-and-Morty characters.
+A respectful JQuery memorial of all dead Rick-and-Morty characters.